 A Monument in memory of Al-Atrash and the Druze revolt in 1925 is located in Majdal Shamsh, the Golan Heights.

-In the 12th century CE, the Jewish traveler Benjamin of Tudela recorded the Druze in Galilee as mountain-dwelling warriors who sympathized with Jews, as both groups were persecuted.
+In the 12th century CE, the Jewish traveler Benjamin of Tudela recorded the Druze in the Galilee as mountain-dwelling warriors who sympathized with Jews, since both groups were persecuted.
 In the Israeli-Arab war in 1948, the Druze, in most cases, refrained from taking part in the conflict.
 Today, the Druze are unique among the Arab communities in Israel for being unequivocally loyal to the state.
 Moreover, since 1956, the Druze are the only minority conscripted to serve in the Israeli Defense Forces and the border police.

 Over the years, the Druze developed a unique standing among the country’s minorities, and some of its members reached high-level positions in the Israeli political, public, and military spheres.
 New genetic research suggests a DNA link between the Druze and Ashkenazi Jews.
 As of 2020, about 120,000 Druze live in the Galilee, 20,000 in the Carmel, and 20,000 in the Golan Heights.
-For years the Syrian regime solicied the Druze in the Golan Heights to preserve their loyalty to Syria.
+For years the Syrian regime pressured the Druze in the Golan Heights to preserve their loyalty to Syria.
 However, in recent years, they are gradually acknowledging the Israeli sovereignty of the Golan Heights and its benefits.

 Druze Tourist Attractions in Israel